virinchiroy/virinchiroy.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.Tech. in Electrical Engineering, IIT Kanpur, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Electrical Engineering, New York University, 2023 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2017: Research Assistant
-  * Github University
+  * New York University
-  * Duties included: Tagging issues
+  * Duties included: Developed a framework for quantifying the interdependencies between infrastructures using Dynamic Mode Decomposition (DMD).
+Constructed a multi layer network for visualization of the networks using the matrix from DMD.
+Analyzed the vulnerabilities in the network through motifs and markov decision rule model.
-  * Supervisor: Professor Git
+  * Supervisor: Professor Quanyan Zhu

-* Fall 2015: Research Assistant
+* Summer 2016: Research Assistant
-  * Github University
+  * IIT Kanpur
-  * Duties included: Merging pull requests
+  * Duties included: Studied various spectrum sensing schemes like GLRT, L-GLRT, Correlator, Energy Detector.
+Implemented the algorithms by simulating them in MATLAB using a large set of channel realizations.
+Analyzed the performance of each spectrum sensing scheme for various number of receivers and threshold values.
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Aditya Jagannatham

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Languages: Python, C/C++, MATLAB, Java, R, Verilog, VHDL
+* Platforms: Linux (Ubuntu, Redhat Linux, Fedora, CentOS), Windows, Arduino, Raspberry, FPGA

 Publications
 ======